Use and Security of Information Systems

 9.5 Internet Access and Communications

 9.5.2.
-Employees must not transmit sensitive Polytechnic information or information that is classified as highly confidential through the internet unless the information is encrypted to reduce the risk of data being compromised.
+Kaimahi must not transmit sensitive Polytechnic information or information that is classified as highly confidential through the internet unless the information is encrypted to reduce the risk of data being compromised.
 The ISS Service Desk can advise of secure methods that can be used to transmit highly confidential information across the internet.

 9.6 Email Access and Communications